Samsung/tizen-docs/docs/application/dotnet/guides/uix/input-method.md

     }
     ```

-## Using Floating Keyboard
+## Use floating keyboard

-To allow the user to move the floating keyboard:
+To allow the user to move the floating keyboard, follow these steps:

 1. Call the `SetFloatingMode()` method: